 Because of the capstone project requirements, approval for study abroad in Year 4 is highly discouraged and will only be granted in very exceptional cases.
-Please speak to your Academic Advisor, Head of Studies / Major Adviser, and CIPE advisor early in the process (during Year 2) if you are thinking of studying abroad in Year 4.
+Please speak to your Academic Advisor, Head of Studies / Major Adviser, and CIPE adviser early in the process (during Year 2) if you are thinking of studying abroad in Year 4.

 Can I study abroad for two semesters?

 The majority of students who study abroad during term time will do so for one semester.
 For most students, spending an entire year away would make it challenging to fulfill both the Common Curriculum and individual major requirements, and for some programmes, studying abroad for two semesters in a row is simply not an option (Pitt in the Himalayas programme, for instance, is only offered in Semester 1).
-Extraordinary and compelling reasons to spend two semesters abroad will be considered on an individual basis in close consultation with the relevant Academic Advisor and Head of Studies / Major Adviser.
-Students wishing to apply for two semesters abroad must meet with a CIPE International Programs advisor well in advance of the regular study abroad deadline, and will be required to submit supplemental materials along with their application.
+Extraordinary and compelling reasons to spend two semesters abroad will be considered on an individual basis in close consultation with the relevant Academic Adviser and Head of Studies / Major Adviser.
+Students wishing to apply for two semesters abroad must meet with a CIPE International Programs adviser well in advance of the regular study abroad deadline, and will be required to submit supplemental materials along with their application.

 The College will offer exchange spots and funding for only one semester or trimester per eligible student, so students wishing to study abroad for a full year should ensure that they have the financial means to cover their second semester or second & third trimester.
 In addition to covering their own tuition, room & board, and living expenses at their host institution, students doing a second semester abroad will also be responsible for paying a Continuing Registration Fee to the College in order to remain in compliance with the residency requirement for graduation.